 How to Recover Financially from Getting Physical Therapist Student Loans

-New DPT grads with debt to income ratios above 2 generally need to use a forgiveness-based strategy.
+New DPT grads with debt to income ratios above two generally need to use a forgiveness-based strategy.
 There are two key paths to follow.

 Public Service Loan Forgiveness For Physical Therapists